 Pin Mode Description prty_en ln Enable parity checking on the Utopia interface.
 If disabled (tied to 0), the wrx_err_stat(0) signal can be ignored and left open and the rx parity input should be tied to 0.
-Also the tx parity pins can be left open. cellsize[7:0] ln Define cellsize: sets the size in bytes of a cell.
+Also the tx parity pins can be left open. cellsize[7:0] In Define cellsize: sets the size in bytes of a cell.
 Binary value to be set usually by board wiring.
+The size must be a multiple of 2.